Full time hours banner

 Importance of Gender Identity in HR

-How HRMS Platforms Like Asanify Support Gender Identity
+How HRMS Platforms Like Asanify Support Importance of Gender Identity

 What is the difference between gender identity and sexual orientation?

-Gender identity refers to one’s internal sense of being male, female, or another gender, while sexual orientation describes who someone is attracted to romantically or sexually.
-These are separate aspects of identity.
+Gender identity refers to a person’s internal sense of their own gender, whether male, female, non-binary, or another identity.
+Sexual orientation describes who a person is attracted to romantically or sexually.
+These are independent dimensions of identity.
 A person of any gender identity can have any sexual orientation.
+For example, a transgender man might identify as gay, straight, or bisexual.
+HR policies should address both dimensions separately with appropriate protections and recognition.

 Simplify HR Management & Payroll Globally